open-dc-grid/standard/6_12V_link.md

 voltage is in the range V<sub>min_c</sub> to V<sub>max_l</sub>.
 When receiving less than V<sub>min_c</sub>, devices shall enter disconnect mode and draw negligible current.

+Note that devices are expected to delay entering the sleep or disconnect states to prevent the interruption of normal operation during temporary voltage dropouts (see below).
+The delay before entering a sleep state must be at least t<sub>dropout</sub> but no longer than t<sub>sleep</sub>.

-All ports except AC adapter ports shall implement over-voltage protection.
+All ports except AC adapter ports shall implement sustained over-voltage protection to V<sub>ovp</sub>.
+This protection applies to both negative and positive poles as well as the communications signal.
+During the over-voltage, the device is not required to maintain normal operation (Functional Status 1), but may enter a less functional state (Functional Status 3).
+When the voltage returns to normal limits the device must resume normal operation (Functional Status 1) with no intervention by the user.
-The required protection level is defined by a series of tests given in Appendix TBD that include stress pulses of various voltage peaks, durations and repetitions.
+Details of the required conformance test are given in Appendix C. that include stress pulses of various voltage peaks, durations and repetitions.

 Source ports and bidirectional ports operating as sources shall limit the voltage overshoot to less than V<sub>ovs</sub>
 when a load is disconnected.
-Test conditions are given in Appendix TBD and require the disconnect of the maximum rated load for the port.
+Test conditions are given in Appendix C and require the disconnect of the maximum rated load for the port.

 Load ports and bidirectional ports receiving power shall limit conducted emissions to voltages less than V<sub>cond</sub>.
 This is normally only relevant to inductive loads.
 Test conditions are given in Appendix C.

-### Current and Over-current Protection
+### Current

 The maximum current supplied by a source or bidirectional port, or consumed by a load through a connector shall be I<sub>max</sub>.